wmiller848/GoGP/README.md

 steps involved in converting that `[]byte` into a working math equation to operate on input.

-The first step is to sequence the `DNA`, like real `DNA` our digital `DNA` contains 4 bases and can be read in three frames.
+The first step is to sequence the `DNA`, like real `DNA`, our digital `DNA` contains four bases with a block size of three, additonaly each `DNA` strand can be read in three frames.
 Giving us 4^3=64 possible encodings to work with.
 Each program contains two sequences of `DNA`, a `ying` and `yang` strand.
 Like real `DNA` each strand is sequenced togeather and produces a single reading of the genes encoded.
 The process looks at each of the three readings in each strand, and produces the gene sequence in order of index of each gene.
-For example, lets look at these two stands:

 Bases are defined as:

 \* Note this may become configurable in the future

 ```